“Living has has nothing to do with methods. We learn from the seagulls, or from little children, or from growing plants what living means.”

 But we have to open up spaces for a type of creative work of observing the little things.
 This requires elaborating our own stylistic and intimate spaces, where our own language of metaphors can grow.
 Especially if we get up close and personal with the little things, touching them, investigating them, testing them, exploring their qualities and investing them in new imaginative ways.
 In the process we may even become art makers, not just consumers of ready mades.

 In my own journey from academic researcher to fiber arts maker, I ventured “out” of the archives, “into” the outdoors, touching rush and grasses and discovering the grace of the willow bough.
-This was all somehow intimately linked to encountering newborns and later linked to how my own sons responded to material matters as toddlers themselves.
+This was all somehow intimately linked to encountering newborns and toddlers or children.
 Astonished by the feel of sand and grass under foot and in hand, frightened shrieking by the tiny flapping wings of ladybirds, delighted by mud larking, excited by the sound of shells and rocks in their pockets, they reminded me of how I once loved to perch in trees and make things with twigs and leaves.

 Re-enchanted, I was reminded that attending to the infinitely small details, is enriching.
 And when these infinitely small details come to us through our complex natural environment, we stand to gain immensely.
 Almost as if paying attention to non human things and beings made us better, more interesting humans.